Courses in College

 Homesteading is finding newfound popularity, and some community colleges are helping students live off the land once again, whether they live in a big city or rural village.

-Homesteading began in this country with the Homestead Act that was signed into law by President Lincoln in 1862.
-According to this legislation, people were allowed to obtain free land in exchange for the development of a homestead farm within a set time frame.
+Homesteading began in this country with the Homestead Act, signed into law by President Lincoln in 1862.
+According to this legislation, people could obtain free land in exchange for developing a homestead farm within a set time frame.
 If they successfully started their farm, the land it sat upon was theirs to keep.

-Although homesteading laws are no longer in effect throughout most of Canada and the United States, the idea of homesteading appears to be catching on once again.
-We will take a look at the new definition of homesteading and visit some community colleges that are teaching students how to successfully adopt this way of life.
+Although homesteading laws are no longer in effect throughout most of Canada and the United States, homesteading appears to be catching on again.
+We will take a look at the new definition of homesteading and visit some community colleges that are teaching students how to adopt this way of life successfully.

 This video explains homesteading.